matheuscscp/gke-metadata-server/README.md

 gke-metadata-server
 ===================

-A GKE Metadata Server *emulator* for facilitating GCP Workload Identity Federation inside non-GKE Kubernetes clusters, e.g. on-prem, bare-metal, managed Kubernetes from other clouds, etc. This implementation is heavily inspired by, and deployed in the same fashion of the Google-managed `gke-metadata-server` `DaemonSet` present in the `kube-system` Namespace of GKE clusters with GKE Workload Identity enabled.
+A GKE Metadata Server *emulator* for making it easier to use GCP Workload Identity Federation inside non-GKE Kubernetes clusters, e.g. on-prem, bare-metal, managed Kubernetes from other clouds, etc. This implementation is heavily inspired by, and deployed in the same fashion of the Google-managed `gke-metadata-server` `DaemonSet` present in the `kube-system` Namespace of GKE clusters with GKE Workload Identity enabled.
 See how GKE Workload Identity [works](https://cloud.google.com/kubernetes-engine/docs/concepts/workload-identity#metadata_server).

-**Important:** This project was not created by Google or by anybody related to Google.
+**Disclaimer 1:** This project was not created by Google or by anybody related to Google.
-Google enterprise support is not available, but community support is.
-Please feel free to open issues for reporting bugs or vulnerabilities, or for asking questions.
+Google enterprise support is not available. **Use this tool at your own risk.**
+*(Please feel free to open issues for reporting bugs or vulnerabilities, or for asking questions.)*

-**But use this tool at your own risk.**
+**Disclaimer 2:** This tool is *not necessary* for using GCP Workload Identity Federation inside non-GKE Kubernetes clusters.
+This is just a facilitator.
+Kubernetes and GCP Workload Identity Federation work together by themselves.
+This tool just makes it so your Pods need less configuration to use Workload Identity Federation (some level of configuration is still required, but at least they don't require any particular, per-deployment input, e.g. like the full Workload Identity Pool Provider resource name), and the integration is closer to how native GKE Workload Identity works (but still not perfect, as the Service Account impersonation IAM settings are still slightly different).

 ## Limitations and Caveats